 The trail started in Missouri, and then went through what is now Kansas, Nebraska, Wyoming, Idaho and Oregon.
 History Globe shows an 1843 map of the trail, featuring "Unorganized Territory" (land with no government) and "Oregon Country" (what is now Washington, Oregon, Idaho, and part of Montana and Wyoming).
 The map will make more sense when you click on the "modern map" link!
 The Trail Tour section of the website provides information and images about various stopping points along the trail.

 The Oregon and California Trails Association is another great resource for learning about the people who crossed the Oregon Trail.
-The Peoples and Places section of the website shares emigrant profiles and trail stories.
+The People and Stories section of the website shares emigrant profiles and trail stories.

 Want to take a break from your research and play a game?
 Actually, you don't have to!
 The Oregon Trail lets you research while you are playing a game.
 See how you would have fared on the trail and learn about some of the hardships that those who crossed it faced.
 This game has been around since the 1980's, so check in with your teacher and family to see if they played the game when they were your age.
 You can either play the early version of the game online, or download an app.
 Besides the game, the website shares information about daily life along the trail.